Paul Hubschmid

-Paul Hubschmid ([paʊ̯l ˈhuːpˌʃmiːt]; 20 July 1917 – 31 December 2001) was a Swiss actor.
-He was most notable for his role as Henry Higgins in a production of My Fair Lady.
-In some of his Hollywood films he used the name Paul Christian.
-He appeared in dozens of films and television series between 1938 and 1991.
-Many of these were German and International productions.
+Paul Hubschmid ([paʊ̯l ˈhuːpˌʃmiːt]; 20 July 1917 – 1 January 2002) was a Swiss actor.
+He was most notable for his role as Henry Higgins in the German stage production of My Fair Lady.
+In his Hollywood films he was billed as Paul Christian.
+He appeared in dozens of films and television series between 1938 and 1992, many of which were German and International productions.